dermatologist/fhirform-server/README.md

 ## About

 This is a spring boot HAPI FHIR server for managing healthcare forms as FHIR Questionnaire resources with individual DataElements.
 This is a part of the FHIRForm framework with an [editor](https://github.com/E-Health/fred) and a [viewer](https://github.com/dermatologist/fhir-questionnaire-render-react).
+You may spin up a FHIR server using [this repo](https://github.com/dermatologist/fhirql).
+The meta-repository of FHIRForm framework and resources is [here](https://github.com/E-Health/fhirform).

 ## Requirements